 - Volume 5: From the Postwar Boom to Global Capitalism, 1945-Today

 Users can explore Immigrant Entrepreneurship through these pre-determined volumes.
-In each volume you will find a short introduction to the time period, the biographical articles, contextual essays, images, documents, and other materials.
+In each volume you will find a short introduction to the time period, the biographical articles, thematic essays, images, documents, and other materials.

 The site also includes helpful resources if you interested in studying immigrant entrepreneurship in more depth.
 In the resources you will find a list of archival collections, bibliographies of secondary sources, links to related projects, and a guide for teachers using the project.